voronianski/jquery.avgrund.js/README.md

 Get 2 new useful options for popin that were missed before.
 Now you can set your custom functions before Avgrund dialog is open and after it was closed.

 ### Update (Sep 30, 2012)
 Some new updates include initializing popin without event.
 Also now you can set up your own event for an element.
-You can use a custom function inside avgrund's template option.
+Added ability to use a custom function inside avgrund's template option.
 Thanks to [juice49](https://github.com/juice49) for pull request.

 ### Update (Aug 31, 2012)
 New options added - disable closing popup by 'Esc' and 'Document click'.
 Blur css filter for browsers that support it (seems only webkit ones for now).